 The house is one of the oldest in the area, it is sad but most old houses are being knocked down these days, so we are proud of the renovations!

-There is patio furniture and benches on all the patio's, there is also plenty of shade from the old Carob trees with a hammock for siesta's!
+There is furniture and benches on the patio's, there is also plenty of shade from the old Carob trees with a hammock for siesta's!

 The roof terrace is accessed by steps outside and has breathtaking views down the Asseca Valley and to the hills beyond.
 To the front are views of the sea, infact all around the property there are far reaching views.

-The pool is across the carob shaded gravel parking area at the front of the house, there is a split level decked area around the pool at the back is a raised, thatched covered area which catches the breeze, there are plenty of sunbeds etc, the pool area also has lighting.
+The pool is across the carob shaded gravel parking area at the front of the house, there is a split level decked area around the pool at the back is a raised, thatched covered area which catches the breeze, there are sunbeds, the pool area also has lighting.

 The mature garden is full of olive and fruit trees and there are no other houses that overlook the property.